lougheedlab/eDNA_Manual/src/sections/Section 8.rst

   Bureau Veritas (https://www.bvna.com/sites/g/files/zypfnx386/files/media/document/eDNA%20Testing.pdf; qPCR only), UNBC Genetics Lab (https://www2.unbc.ca/genetics/pricing).

-**Table 1.** A list of some laboratory apparatus required for an eDNA clean space.
-Higher budget labs may have additional equipment such as a positive airflow room.
+.. csv-table:: **Table 1.** A list of some laboratory apparatus required for an eDNA clean space.
+Higher budget
+               labs may have additional equipment such as a positive airflow room.
 Prices are list prices in CAD in July 2022.
+   :file: ../tables/table_1.csv
+   :header-rows: 1

 Insert Table 1 as image